MB3hel/AUVControlBoard/hardware/v1/README.md

     - Two 1x8 headers
     - One 1x4 header
 - Two 10K resistors (through hole, 1/4 W)
-- ~~Adafruit BMP280 Breakout~~
-    - **NOT NEEDED AND NOT SUPPORTED IN FIRMWARE.
-RECOMMENDED TO OMIT AS IT ADDS UNNECESSARY COST.**
-    - ~~Pressure and temperature sensor~~
-    - ~~Not likely to be used if on-chip calibrations of BNO055 are used, however some sensor calibration algorithms take into account temperature and pressure.
-This is present in case this information is needed at a later date.~~
-    - ~~Can also be used to detect abnormal conditions (eg over temperature)~~

 ## Assembly

 Prototype is assembled on protoboard.
 Final assembled prototype and pinout is shown below.
+Note that some pictures show a version with a pressure / temperature sensor.
+This is no longer used and should not be included when building the board.

 ![](.//prototype_assembled_labeled.png)